Creating and Configuring a DAO¶

 |---|---|---|---|

-| Creator | Solo publisher | Operator (direct control) | 1 |
+| personal | Solo publisher | Operator (direct control) | 1 |

-| Squad | Small team | Safe multisig | 3-10 |
+| council | Small team | Safe multisig | 3-10 |

-| Community | Token holders | Governor + Timelock | 50+ |
+| community | Token holders | Governor + Timelock | 50+ |

 Create with Playbook (Recommended)¶

-1. Generate a Plan¶
+1. Preview the Plan¶

-First, preview what will be deployed:
+First, see what will be deployed:

 This generates a plan file (dao-plan-*.json) showing: